jamiewilbraham/azure-docs/articles/cognitive-services/EntityLinking/GettingStarted.md

 ### <a name="step-3-add-the-entity-linking-nuget-package-to-your-project">Step 3: Add the Entity Linking NuGet Package to your project</a>

-Entity Linking of Cognitive Services is released as a NuGet.org package and needs to be installed before you can use it.
+Entity Linking of Cognitive Research Technologies is released as a NuGet.org package and needs to be installed before you can use it.
 To add it to your project, go to the **Solution Explorer** tab, right click your project, and select **Manage Nuget Packages**.

 First, in the **NuGet Package Manager** window, select NuGet.org as your **Package Source** in the upper right corner.
 Select **Browse** in the upper left corner and in the search box type “ProjectOxford.EntityLinking”.
 Select the **Microsoft.ProjectOxford.EntityLinking** NuGet package and click **Install**.